uosjapuelks/tp/docs/team/uosjapuelks.md

 #### Developer Guide

-- ItemList and ShoppingList Class Diagrams and explanation.
+- ItemList and ShoppingList Class Diagrams and explanations.
-- Maintained the following features implementation explanation: Listing Items, Listing Expiring Items,
+- Maintained the following features implementation explanation: Listing Items, Listing Expiring Items, Find Items, Exit Fridget
+- Checked for error and potential misleading words in the Developer guide and fixed them.
+- Assisted in the Shutdown section of architecture.

 ### Beyond the team

+- You may view the comments by me (uosjapuelks) to another team [here](https://github.com/nus-cs2113-AY2122S1/tp/pull/26)